p4lang/behavioral-model/docs/simple_switch.md

 For a P4_14 program,
-you only need to define this P4 header if you want to access queueing information - as a remainder, the packet is queued between the ingress and egress pipelines.
+you only need to define this P4 header if you want to access queueing information - as a reminder, the packet is queued between the ingress and egress pipelines.
 Note that this header is "all or nothing".
 Either you do not define it or you define it with all its fields (there are 4 of them).
 We recommend that you use the following P4_14 code: